 Note: This program is open to anyone wishing to participate.
 However, only those meeting specific requirements may sit for the certification examination.

 This certificate is designed to prepare you and lead you directly into the workforce and is not designed to transfer.
 However, if you wish to continue your education you may do so by enrolling any one of HACC's associate degree programs.
 After completing an associate's degree at HACC, you may transfer that degree to a four-year school and pursue a Bachelor's degree.

 Yes!
 Through the HACC Foundation, there are approximately 200 scholarships available.
 Please visit hacc.edu/scholarships for details and deadlines.

 You may complete spring, summer and fall classes at HACC.
-Please use the information below in the "How Can I Learn More" section for more infomation on start dates and enrollment deadlines.
+Please use the information below in the "How Can I Learn More" section for start dates and enrollment deadlines.